kardinal-eros/vegsoup-data/README.md

 Plot sizes
 ----------

 We use strictly equal-sized plots with edge lengths that are powers of 2 (e.g. 1 × 1, 2 × 2, 4 × 4, 8 × 8, 16 × 16).
-Grasslands (including alpine vegetation and tundra), marshes, fens and mires are sampled using 16 m² area plots (4m × 4m); scrubs and rock shrubbery use 64 m² plots (8m × 8m) and woodlands are sampled within plots of 256 m² (16m × 16m).
-Spring vegetation is sampled using small plots of size 1 m² (1m × 1m).
+Grasslands (including alpine vegetation and tundra), marshes, fens and mires are sampled using 16m² area plots (4 m × 4m); scrubs and rock shrubbery use 64 m² plots (8m × 8m) and woodlands are sampled within plots of 256 m² (16 m × 16m).
+Spring vegetation is sampled using small plots of size 1 m² (1 m × 1 m).

 Whenever possible, we use square plots.
 We record both edge lengths of the plot instead of noting the plot area.
 The shape of non-square plots can then be estimated by dividing *edge max* by *edge min*.
 In some rare cases (e.g. forests on rock cliffs), it is necessary to switch to elongated plot forms (e.g. 10 × 26 m ≈ 256 m² instead of 16 × 16 m).

+Detailed forest surveys use circular plots with a radius of 11m (ca. 380 m²).

 Attributes of the sampling units (relevés) that are recorded in the field
 ------------------------------------------------------------------------